Tips: what clothes to take when traveling a lot?

 We will start with the brands favored by our respondents.

-On Reddit , we find the testimony of someone who did a huge trek with it.
-In his “ 1 year, 1 outfit ” experiment, blogger Matt chose Outlier chinos again.
+On Reddit , we find the testimony of someone who did a huge trek with them.
+In his " 1 year, 1 outfit " experiment, blogger Matt chose Outlier chinos again.
 Worn for a year, almost every day (alongside an Apolis jacket and Viberg shoes)!

 outlier review

-Benoît's review of Ministry of Supply shirts
+Benoit's review of Ministry of Supply shirts

 acronym shirt

-acronym shirt pockets
+shirt pockets acronym

-shirt transport strap
+shirt carrying strap

-And the famous transport strap system!
+And the famous carrying strap system!

 deus ex trailer

-Image from the Deus Ex trailer, where we see a nice product placement for Acronym :)
+Image from the Deus Ex trailer, where we see a nice product placement for Acronym 🙂

 • EFM Menswear